ericchchiu/u1720146_DS7003_courseworkCodeAndData/README.md

 http://archive.ics.uci.edu/ml/datasets/Victorian+Era+Authorship+Attribution

+(Or if the abovementioned data file has not been placed in the working directory mentioned below before running the R code, the R code will use a few minutes to download and unzip the data file)

 The data file was produced by Abdulmecit Gungor for writing the thesis:
 Gungor A. (2018) Benchmarking authorship attribution techniques using over a thousand books by fifty Victorian Era novelists, Unpublished MSc Thesis, Purdue University, Available at: https://scholarworks.iupui.edu/handle/1805/15938 (Accessed: 16 May 2020).

-The another data file, GutenbergATaleOf2C3Middlemarch5TessOfTheDUrb3Each4000Words.csv, is in this repository
+The another data file, GutenbergATaleOf2C3Middlemarch5TessOfTheDUrb3Each4000Words.csv, is in this repository.
+This data file was produced with the three text files contained in this reporsitory.
+The three text files were obtained from https://www.gutenberg.org/

 Just place all files and the downloaded file mentioned above into a working directory, import the R code files to an RStudio and then run them.